I. Identity and contact details of the data controller

 IV.
 Your rights

-When your personal data is processed, you are a data subject within the meaning of the GDPR and you have the following rights:
+If your personal data is processed, you are a data subject within the meaning of the GDPR and you have the following rights vis-à-vis the controller:

 1. Right of access (Art.
 15 GDPR)

-You may request the data controller to confirm whether your personal data is being processed by them.
-If this is the case, you can request the following information from the data controller:
+You have the right to request confirmation from us as to whether personal data concerning you is being processed by us.
+If this is the case, you have a right of access to this data and to the following information:

 • Purposes of processing;